- > Is Apple building a car?

 - > What analysts think about Apple's car plans

-- > Evidence that Apple is working on an automated car
+- > Evidence that Apple is working on a car

 - > What will the Apple Car feature?

 It's an open secret that Apple has a team working on a car-related project, but as with many of Apple's projects, the details are scarce.
 Is it a self-driving car, or just an automated driving system?
 Will Apple simply buy a car manufacturer?

 In this article we gather all the latest leaks and rumours about Apple's car project.
 Read on to find out the latest information about what has been unofficially dubbed the iCar, and what's going on behind the steering wheel at Apple.